meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 ## Initializing the model

 The first thing we need to do for our state machine is initialize the model.
-The initializer function needs to be polymorphic as it will eventually accept both the `Symbolic` and `Concrete` HKTs.
+The initializer function needs to be polymorphic as it will eventually accept the `Symbolic` and `Concrete` HKTs depending on if we are in generation or execution mode.
 In this case, as we are using an array as the underlying model, the logical initializer is an empty array, which is automatically polymorphic in both contexts.

 ```haskell
 initModel :: Model r